geovedi/book-notes/2020/a-world-without-work.notes.md

   - Shaping public perception of automation's effects on jobs.
   - Optimistic assumption about the sustainability of labor demand.
 - Critique and Transition to Future Discussion:
-  - The author's skepticism regarding the sustainability of the optimistic assumption.
+  - Susskind's skepticism regarding the sustainability of the optimistic assumption.
   - Anticipation of a discussion on changes in technology and artificial intelligence.

 ### The Pragmatist Revolution